Syvven/CSCI4511W-Chess-Project/README.md

   - Pieces with no moves cannot be selected to move
   - No time limit
     - *Might be implemented in future*
+  - Stalemate is not a thing
+    - I personally do not like the rule in most circumstances so I forewent it
+    - Will be implemented for certain other circumstances
+  - No move limit

+## Planned Features

+Planned features include:

+- Optional time limits
+- A fully functional third AI iteration
+- Not being able to castle through, or out of, check
+- Stalemates in certain circumstances
+- Optional move limit
+- En Passant

 ## How To Run The Game

+Step 1: Install Python 3

+Step 2: Install the following python libraries:

+`turtle, time, math, random,